frirsta/blog_backend/Readme.md

 - We use a custom CustomJWTAuthentication class that extends the default JWTAuthentication from SimpleJWT.
 - This class checks if the user associated with the token is active before granting access.
-- If a user account is disabled, a 403 Permission
-- Denied error is returned with the message "User account is disabled."
+- If a user account is disabled, a 403 PermissionDenied error is returned with the message "User account is disabled."

 2. Active User Check (IsActiveUser Permission)